dseyler/biv-me/README.md

 ### *This is fine, but can you generate LV only geometries?*

-At the moment, we don't have a way of generating LV only (endo and epicardium) models.
-However, it is a priority feature for development and you can expect it to be released by August 2025.
+At the moment, we don't have a direct way of generating LV only (endocardium and epicardium) models.
+However, it is a priority feature for development and you can expect it to be released by September 2025.

 ### *How about the atria?*